 I knew him better than other people.

-I'm not saying that you made a mistake, that we've all been disappointed by so many other politicians that you're naturally suspicious, but I was out there on the highest tree, the skinniest little branch at the top, hanging on literally the smallest twig and a dead leaf in the middle of winter out there on my own because everyone thinks I'm nuts when I'm saying I promise.
+But I was out there on the highest tree, the skinniest little branch at the top, hanging on literally the smallest twig and a dead leaf in the middle of winter out there on my own because everyone thinks I'm nuts when I'm saying I promise.

-Well, no, but the point is is I go out on a limb and speak what I believe in my heart to be true.
+Well, no, but the point is, is I go out on a limb and speak what I believe in my heart to be true.

 And what I believe in my heart to be true is that Donald Trump was going to govern conservatively.

-He was going to put those people from his list on the Supreme Court, conservatives and originalists, and he has, uh, that this president would fight unlike other presidents.
+He was going to put those people from his list on the Supreme Court, conservatives and originalists, and he has, that this president would fight unlike other presidents.

 Not worth it.

-Pulled the plug on it, bailed out on it a lot.
+Bailed out on it a lot.

 He didn't.

-He wouldn't, and it was the right thing to do.
+And it was the right thing to do.

-Um, so just because you approach something in a different way doesn't mean in any way you're losing.
+So just because you approach something in a different way doesn't mean in any way you're losing.

 As a matter of fact, it's just the opposite.